-The Investment Adviser reviewed all SFDR mandatory Principal Adverse Impacts to assess the relevance to the sub-fund.
-HSBC's Responsible Investment Policy set out the approach taken to identify and respond to principal adverse sustainability impacts and how HSBC considered ESG sustainability risks as these could adversely impact the securities the sub-funds invested in.
+HSBC's Responsible Investment Policy set out the approach taken to identify and respond to principal adverse sustainability impacts and how HSBC considered ESG sustainability risks as these could adversely impact the securities the subfunds invested in.
 HSBC used third party screening providers to identify companies and governments with a poor track record in managing ESG risks and, where any such material risks were identified, HSBC also carried out further due diligence.
-Sustainability impacts, including the relevant Principal Adverse Impacts, identified by screening were a key consideration in the investment decision making process.
+Sustainability impacts identified by screening were a key consideration in the investment decision making process.